xpublish-community/xpublish/docs/source/tutorial.rst

 Client-Side
 -----------

-By default, datasets served by Xpublish are can be opened by any Zarr client that implements an HTTPStore.
+By default, datasets served by Xpublish can be opened by any Zarr client that implements an HTTPStore.
 In Python, this can be done with ``fsspec``:

 .. code-block:: python